magento/devdocs/guides/v2.1/config-guide/cli/config-cli-subcommands-i18n.md

 When declaring a language package in the `language.xml` configuration file, you must specify the sequence of the language inheritance for this package.

-Language inheritance enables you to create a new translation based on an existing one (the existing translation is referred to as the _parent_).
+Language inheritance enables you to create a new translation called a _child_ based on an existing translation called a _parent_.
 The child translations override the parent.
-However, if the child translation fails to upload or display, the parent is used.
-If a child translation lacks a phrase or a word, this phrase or word is taken from the parent {% glossarytooltip 05099dbb-d491-4e33-a065-16035cb2d4d9 %}locale{% endglossarytooltip %}.
+However, if the child translation fails to upload or display or is missing a phrase or word, Magento uses the parent {% glossarytooltip 05099dbb-d491-4e33-a065-16035cb2d4d9 %}locale{% endglossarytooltip %}.
 [Examples of language package inheritance](#m2devgde-xlate-inheritancework).

 To declare a package, specify the following information: